NixTS/stock-trading-journal/README.md

 + A delete past trades function will be implemented in the future.
 > Due to very strict input validation, a delete past trades is not necessary yet.

++ Return to main menu function.
+> Due to the relatively small scope of this program, a return to the main menu function was deemed  as unneccessary.

 ## **Technologies**

 ### **Language**